 The Birmingham Proof House Museum and its Arms & Ammunition Pattern Rooms can trace their history back to 1858 when Mr Greener, a renowned and innovative Birmingham Gunmaker, held a meeting at the Birmingham Town Hall to establish a collection of firearms at the Proof House.
 The subsequent managing committee of gun trade members set the collection's criteria: to create a historical record of the evolutionally manufacture of small arms.
 This included examples of modern improvement in their design, as a reference source for Master Gunsmiths and to enable inventors to gain publicity for their designs.

 Various attempts were made throughout the early and mid 20th century to re-establish a collection of arms and ammunition at the Birmingham Proof House.
-However, this was not achieved until the tenure of current Proof Master, Mr Roger Hancox, implemented by Mr William Harding, the inaugural curator.
+However, this was not achieved until the tenure of Proof Master, Mr Roger Hancox.
 The first Ammunition Pattern Rooms were officially opened in the year 2000, followed later by a number of additional rooms, including the Firearms Pattern Rooms.
-Interestingly there are a number of items from the original Count Calahandra collection, on loan, included as part of the Firearms Pattern Rooms collection.
+Interestingly there are a number of items from the original Count Calandra collection, on loan, included as part of the Firearms Pattern Rooms collection.

 The Library of Small Arm & Ammunition Related Source Material includes over 1,000 original cartridge drawings.
 The Museum library holds over 3,000 books and documents linked to the gun and ammunition trades.
 Access can be obtained only by prior appointment with the curators of the Birmingham Proof House Museum.

-The Birmingham Proof House is very much a state of the art working establishment having all the 21st century capabilities and equipment a modern CIP Proof House requires and more, with ISO 9001 accreditation in place for both the Proof House and the British Proof Laboratory.
-The latter also holding ISO 17025 accreditation, a very exacting form of accreditation for Laboratories.
+The Birmingham Proof House is very much a state of the art working establishment having all the 21st century capabilities and equipment a modern CIP Proof House requires and more, with ISO accreditation in place for both the Proof House and the British Proof Laboratory.

 As part of the Proof House's wider brief for small arms saftey in general, organised tours began in 1997.
 These tours ensure that the historical development and heritage of small arms and ammunition, particularly that relating to Birmingham, is properly preserved and accessible.

-On arrival visitors will be served tea or coffee and biscuits in the main boardroom.
+On arrival visitors will be served refreshments and biscuits in the main boardroom.
 They will then receive a talk and visual presentation relating to the history of the Birmingham Proof House and the evolution of the gun and ammunition trades, focusing on the Birmingham Gun Trade.